 All of our team are highly experienced and qualified Fire Risk Assessors.
-Wyvern Risk Management is an affiliate organisation of the Institution of Fire Engineers and has carried out 100’s of Fire Risk Assessments in Bristol, Bath and the South West in the last few years.
+Wyvern Risk Management is a third party assessed organisation delivering work to the BAFE SP205 pt 1 standard, and an affiliate organisation of the Institution of Fire Engineers and has carried out 100’s of Fire Risk Assessments in Bristol, Bath and the South West in the last few years.

 With our Fixed prices starting at £199 you will have no nasty surprises.

 What do I need to do as a landlord, management agency or private individual when selling my flat?